1Basile/terminal-donut/README.md

 # terminal-donut
-Small script that render 3-d donat in terminal.
+Small script that render 3-d donat in the terminal.
 Just do:

 $ make